Harpoon (missile): Harpoon Block II

 The Indian Navy is also planning to upgrade the fleet of four submarines – – with tube-launched Harpoon missiles.
 On 1 July 2014 DSCA approved the sale of 12 UGM-84L Harpoon Block II Encapsulated Missiles, 10 UTM-84L Harpoon Encapsulated Training missiles, 2 Encapsulated Harpoon certification training vehicles, containers, spare and repair parts for Shishumar-class submarines.
-On 24 September 2016, the US Department of Defence contracted Boeing a deal worth $81,271,024 for the missiles.
+On 24 September 2016, the US Department of Defense contracted Boeing a deal worth $81,271,024 for the missiles.
 The deal would be executed by 2018.

 In April 2020, DSCA approved the sale of 10 AGM-84L Harpoon missiles along with containers, spare and repair parts, support and test equipment for the P-8I fleet to the Indian Navy at a value of $93 million.
 The sale of Mark 54 lightweight torpedo was approved simultaneously.

 It was reported in April 2023 that the Indian Navy would be purchasing equipment for Harpoon missiles worth $80 million.
 It includes the sale of the Harpoon Joint Common Test Set (JCTS) and related equipment.

 Harpoon Block II missiles are designated A/R/UGM-84L.

 In early 2018, the U.S. State Department approved the sale of Harpoon Block II to the Mexican Navy for use on their future Sigma-class design frigates, the first of which is being built by Damen Schelde Naval Shipbuilding.